openplans/openblock-old/docs/api.rst

       200          The request was valid and locations matching the query were found
 ------------------ ------------------------------------------------------------
-      404          No locations matching the query were found
+      404          No locations matching the query were found.
 ------------------ ------------------------------------------------------------
-      400          The request parameters were invalid
+      400          Invalid input: missing or empty 'q' parameter.
 ================== ============================================================